crypto101/book/key-exchange.rst

 Description
 ~~~~~~~~~~~

-Key exchange protocols attempt to solve a problem that, at first glance,
+:term:`Key exchange <key exchange>` protocols attempt to solve a problem that, at first glance,
 seems impossible.
 Alice and Bob, who've never met before, have to agree
 on a secret value.
 The channel they use to communicate is insecure:
 we're assuming that everything they send across the channel is being